Azure/data-landing-zone/README.md

 # Description
 A Data Landing Zone has several layers to enable agility to service the Data Domains under the node.
 A new Data Landing Zone is always deployed with a standard set of services to enable the entity to start ingesting and analysing data.

-### What will be deployed?
+## What will be deployed?

-By default, all the services which comes unde Data Landing Zone are enabled and you must explicitly disable them if you don't want it to be deployed.
+By default, all the services which comes under Data Landing Zone are enabled and you must explicitly disable them if you don't want it to be deployed.

 ![Data Landing Zone](./media/datalandingzone.png)